UdelaRInterior/ansible-role-configure-php-ini/README.md

-ansible-role-configure-php-ini
+Ansible role configure_php_ini
 =========

-Ansible role to configure php.ini file of our server in acordance to the listed on php_ini_parameters_and_values
+Ansible role to configure php.ini file of our Apache server in acordance to the listed on php_ini_parameters_and_values

 Requirements
 ------------